 Libra still has her original leeboards and mast tabernacle, which indicates a much larger mast was carried than the current one.
 A slot in the steel on the bows shows she once carried a bowsprit – a boom sticking out forward to carry a sail.
 The original crew’s cabin at the stern still has the old sliding steel shutters.
 Forward of this cabin was the hold: covered when working by wooden hatch covers, it now has a steel roof over a large saloon and 2 sleeping cabins.
 The barge was first converted to residential use in 1950 when her current engine, a Gardner 6LW 6 cylinder 112hp diesel, was fitted.
 Further work was done in 1990.
 She came over from Holland to the Thames in 1994.

-Though not a lot is known about Radiant’s history, it is likely that she is a Humber keel , which means she was originally a sailing barge.
+Though not a lot is known about Radiant’s history (sometimes called Radient), she is of the Humber keel design, which means she was originally a sailing barge.
 She would have been motorised at a later date, possibly during World War II, when grants were given for conversion to engine.
-She was probably built in the 1920’s or 1930’s and carried a wet cargo such as coal, as the interior hold is pitted.
-Clues that she was once under sail are that her engine room was small and appeared “added on” at a later date, and her rudder was designed to carry a tiller.
+She was built in the late 1920’s and carried a wet cargo such as coals from Newcastle, as the interior hold is pitted by the acids; so much so that the entire underwater hull had to be replaced in ~2005 after she sank (fortunately while in the boatyard !!)
+Clues that she was once under sail are that her engine room (now a kitchen) was small and appeared “added on” at a later date, and her rudder was designed to carry a tiller.
 Radiant can therefore claim Viking ancestry!
-The Humber keel is probably directly descended from the Viking longship: the word keel is derived from the Anglo-Saxon for a single-masted, square rigged ship, ceol.
+The Humber keel is probably directly descended from the Viking longship: the word keel is derived from the Anglo-Saxon for a single-masted, square rigged ship (ceol).